-Research Report on Migrants' Spouses and Family Members staying behind in Azerbaijan27 Jan 2014
+Research Report on Migrants' Spouses and Family Members staying behind in Azerbaijan

 The study on Migrants’ Spouses and Family Members Staying Behind in Azerbaijan reveals that the decisive factors leading to migration are the lack of jobs and the absence of financial means to meet current needs.